SolderedElectronics/Inkplate-micropython/README.md

   ```
   to flash supplied firmware.

-  If you don't have esptool.py installed, install it from here: https://github.com/espressif/esptool, at minimum use version 1.15
+  If you don't have esptool.py installed, install it from here: https://github.com/espressif/esptool, at minimum use version 1.15.

-- Copy library files to your board use inkplate6.py or inkplate10.py for respective versions, something like this:
+- Copy library files to your board, use inkplate6.py or inkplate10.py for respective versions, something like this:
   ```
   //Linux/Mac
   python3 pyboard.py --device /dev/ttyUSB0 -f cp mcp23017.py sdcard.py inkplate6.py image.py gfx.py gfx_standard_font_01.py :